LEA-Blockchain/sctp/api_reference.md

 ## Decoder API (Callback-Based)

+The decoder operates on a global state.
+Calling `sctp_decoder_init` resets this state for a new decoding session.

 ### Callback Handler

-The VM must provide a function that matches this signature.
+The host environment must provide a function that matches this signature.
 The decoder will call it for every field it parses.

 ```c
 /**